3scale-labs/3scale_ws_api_for_nodejs/README.md

 ## Synopsis

-This plugin supports the 3 main calls to the 3scale backend:
+This plugin supports the 3 main calls to the 3scale Service Management API:

 - authrep grants access to your API and reports the traffic on it in one call.
 - authorize grants access to your API.
 - report reports traffic on your API.

 3scale supports 3 authentication modes: App Id, User Key and OAuth.
-The first two are similar on their calls to the backend, they support authrep.
+The first two are similar on their calls to the Service Management API, they support authrep.
 OAuth differs in its usage two calls are required: first authorize then report.

 ## Usage